-All Automotive and Diesel Technology students must wear properly laced and tied safety leather boots.
-Some programs may require steel toe safety shoes.
+All students enrolled in Technology programs must wear proper footwear.
 Safety glasses must be utilized in designated areas.

 Students are not permitted to wear jewelry, watches, or accessories.
-Students are encouraged to leave all jewelry, watches, and accessories at home or in a secured area.
+Students are encouraged to leave all jewelry, watches, and accessories at home or in a secure area.